What is a Personal Debt Consolidation Loan?

 For most debt consolidation loans, you’ll need a decent credit score (around 680).
 You might be able to get one with a score below 680, but your rates would be so high that it wouldn’t likely be much help in getting out of debt.

 That said, just how good your credit score needs to be depends on a number of circumstances.
-How much money you’re asking to borrow, your income, and whether you can provide collateral are all aspects that can help lower the importance of your credit score.
+How much money you’re asking to borrow, household income, and whether you can provide collateral are all aspects that can help lower the importance of your credit score.

 Secured vs. Unsecured Debt Consolidation Loans